What are the components of a typical homemade Japanese meal?

 A Japanese meal differs slightly from the multiple courses that are traditionally found in Western and European cuisine.

 For example, a multiple four-course meal might include a first course of a light appetizer, soup or salad.
 The second course might include a protein or a combination of meat, vegetables, and carbohydrate (rice, potatoes or other starch).
-The third course might include a light course of salad, followed by a fourth course of dessert.
+The third course might include a light course of salad, followed by the fourth course of dessert.

-While many Japanese restaurants in America and Europe advertise smaller plates as appetizers separate from the second (main) and third courses, a typical Japanese meal combines all of these courses into one course and is considered dinner, or referred to in Japanese as “gohan”, which translates to rice or meal.
+While many Japanese restaurants in America and Europe advertise smaller plates as appetizers separate from the second (main) and third courses, a typical Japanese meal combines all of these courses into one course and is considered dinner, or referred to in Japanese as “ gohan ”, which translates to rice or meal.
 Following the meal or dinner, dessert might be served as the second course.

 The components of a typical homemade Japanese dinner might include the following foods: